kauri-io/Content/java/java-ipfs.md

 ### Publish

-Once we have a special keypair available, we can use it to publish a hash against it using the method `ipfs.name.publish(hash, keyName)`:
+Once we have a exclusive keypair available, we can use it to publish a hash against it using the method `ipfs.name.publish(hash, keyName)`:

 ```java
 String hash = "QmWfVY9y3xjsixTgbd9AorQxH7VtMpzfx2HaWtsoUYecaX" // Hash of "hello